menglongguo/website/_projects/TRIHand.md

 <img src="/website/assets/images/3Designspace.jpg" alt="hands" width="650"/>

-Here are the design axis and variables that maps this incredibly complex space:
+Here are the design axis and variables that map this incredibly complex space:

 - Topology:
-The number of fingers, degree-of-freedom (DOF) of each finger, and opposability fo the fingers determines the grasp types a hand can perform.
+The number of fingers, degree-of-freedom (DOF) of each finger, and opposability of the fingers determines the grasp types a hand can perform.
 The more DOF, the more complex it becomes with more moving parts, more difficult wiring routes, and more limited control bandwidth.

 - Geometry:
-The shape and material of the finger pad changes its ability to interact with the environment, the thinner the fingers the more able it is to reach into clutter and tight spaces.
+The shape and material of the finger pad change its ability to interact with the environment, the thinner the fingers the more able it is to reach into clutter and tight spaces.
 The shape of the palm affect the size and types of the object it can grasp.

 - Actuation:
-The type of motor used (stepper, bldc, dc with big gearbox) will change the torque-speed curve as well as the rotor inertia (useful in proprioception in collisions).
+The type of motor used (stepper, BLDC, dc with big gearbox) will change the torque-speed curve as well as the rotor inertia (useful in proprioception in collisions).
-The size and shape affects where it can be mounted (in the palm, at the finger joint, or outside the hand).
+The size and shape affect where it can be mounted (in the palm, at the finger joint, or outside the hand).

 - Joints:
 The type of joint (revolute, rolling, prismatic) all changes the robustness and complexity of the finger.
 Deciding if joints are coupled will also change the kinematics and workspace.

 - Transmission:
-Belt and pulley, direct, tendon-driven, and geared transmission all have their benefit and drawback in terms of elasticity, friction, efficiency and complexity.
+Belt and pulley, direct, tendon-driven, and geared transmission all have their benefit and drawback in terms of elasticity, friction, efficiency, and complexity.

 - Sensorization:
-What kind of sensor (contact, capcitative, force, proximity) will determine the type of information you can gather and utilize from the environment.
+What kind of sensor (contact, capacitative, force, proximity) will determine the type of information you can gather and utilize from the environment.

 <!--
 The complexity of the space is compounded by the inter-dependency of these core design axes.